Codedwells/streamer-sndbox/README.md

 3. Set up environment variables:
    - Create a `.env` file in the root directory.
    - Add your AWS credentials and other necessary configurations.

+## Packager Options

+### FFmpeg (Default)

+FFmpeg is used by default to generate HLS content.
+It produces a basic HLS stream with segments.

+### Google Shaka Packager

+Shaka Packager is an advanced media packaging tool that offers:

+- Multiple video qualities (low, medium, high)
+- Adaptive bitrate streaming
+- DASH and HLS support from the same source content
+- Interactive quality selection in the player
+- Better compatibility with various players and devices

+When using Shaka Packager, the system will:

+1. Create multiple quality renditions of your video
+2. Generate both DASH and HLS manifests
+3. Add quality selection controls to the player
+4. Store packaging metadata for better organization

 ### Running the Project